arunprakash-02/Melanoma-Cancer-Detection/README.md

 2.Validation Performance: Validation accuracy closely follows training accuracy, stabilizing slightly below 0.9.
 Validation loss decreases but exhibits spikes toward the later epochs, suggesting some noise or mild overfitting.

-3. Model Robustness: The close alignment of training and validation accuracy indicates good generalization.
-However, the validation loss spikes may benefit from techniques such as learning rate scheduling or early stopping.

 Technologies Used